 Once these configurations are done, click Test connection.
 If the authentication is successful you would get the response accordingly.
 You can now click to Save your configuration.

 Now that you have configured the connector you will find it under the Custom Database connectors list.
 Now to fetch data or undertake any other action, click Add query option available once your connection is ready.

 Here you can add your queries - simple as well as complex ones.
 To the right-hand side of the screen, you can see the list of tables from the database.
 You can expand the tables to view the fields from the table.

 You can provide a name to the query using Enter a Service name.
-Add your query and click Run or press Ctrl + enter to run the query.
+Add your query and click ** Test Query or press Ctrl + enter** to run the query.
 The rows returned from the table are shown in the Response section.
 You can also add dynamic values using the Variables.
-You can add the variable using Variables > +Add.

 To use a variable inside a query, you simply need to put it into double Curly brackets.
 The Test value that you entered would be considered for fetching data.

-You can now view the queries that you saved for use in your apps later under your specific connector under Custom Database connectors.
+You can now view the queries that you saved for use in your apps later under your specific connector.

 Using Amazon Redshift connector

 Fetch Data and apply pagination

 Now here consider an example where we want to find the author names from the table.
 Let us first fetch data and apply pagination using the Redshift Connector.
 So click Add Query to go to the Query Editor.
 Here you would add the query with the OFFSET clause.